Pure pairs. II. Excluding all subdivisions of a graph: Introduction

 \section{Introduction}

 For a graph $G$, we write $\omega(G), \alpha(G)$ for the cardinalities of the largest clique and largest stable set in $G$ respectively.
 The number of vertices of $G$ is denoted by $|G|$, and $\overline{G}$ denotes the complement graph of $G$.
 If $v\in V(G)$, $N(v)$ denotes the set of neighbours of $v$.
-Disjoint subsets $A,B$ of $V(G)$ are {\em complete} if every vertex of $A$ is adjacent to every vertex of $B$, and {\em anticomplete} if no vertex in $A$ has a neighbour in $B$.
+Subsets $A,B$ of $V(G)$ are {\em complete} if $A\cap B=\emptyset$ and every vertex of $A$ is adjacent to every vertex of $B$, and {\em anticomplete} if $A\cap B=\emptyset$ and no vertex in $A$ has a neighbour in $B$.
+A pair $(A,B)$ of subsets of $V(G)$ is {\em pure} if $A$ is either complete or anticomplete to $B$.
 For graphs $G,H$, we say $G$ is {\em $H$-free} if no induced subgraph of $G$ is isomorphic to $H$.
 (All graphs in this paper are finite and have no loops or parallel edges.)
 An {\em ideal} of graphs is a class of graphs closed under isomorphism and under taking induced subgraphs; and an ideal is {\em proper} if it is not the class of all graphs.

-It is well-known from Ramsey theory \cite{ES} that every graph on $n$ vertices contains a clique or stable set of size at least $\frac12\log n$.
-On the other hand, there are graphs with no clique or stable set of size more than $2\log n$ \cite{E0} (in fact, most graphs have this property).
+It is well-known from Ramsey theory \cite{ES} that every graph $G$ contains a clique or stable set of size at least $\frac12\log |G|$.
+On the other hand, there are graphs $G$ with no clique or stable set of size more than $2\log |G|$ \cite{E0} (in fact, most graphs have this property).
 The celebrated Erd\H{o}s-Hajnal conjecture asserts that $H$-free graphs have {\em much} larger cliques or stable sets.
 Let us say that an ideal $\mathcal I$ has the {\em Erd\H{o}s-Hajnal property} if there is some $\epsilon>0$ such that every graph $G\in\mathcal I$ has a clique or stable set of size at least $|G|^\epsilon$.
 The Erd\H os-Hajnal conjecture \cite{EH0,EH} is the following:

 \begin{thm} For every graph $H$, the ideal of $H$-free graphs has the Erd\H os-Hajnal property. \end{thm}